ntnhut/LeetSolve/docs/source/Mathematics/09_MTH_1680_Concatenation_of_Consecutive_Binary_Numbers.md

 505379714
 ```

-### Code explanation

-1. The code initializes an unsigned long long variable `result` to 1.
-This variable will store the concatenated binary representation.

-2. It starts a loop from `2` to `n` (inclusive), representing the integers to be included in the concatenated binary representation.

-3. The code calculates the number of bits required to represent the current integer `i` in binary using `std::log2(i) + 1`.
-This gives you the number of bits needed to represent `i` in binary.

-4. It updates the `result` as follows:
-   - Left-shifts `result` by the number of bits required for the current integer `i` using `result << num_bits`.
-   - Adds the binary representation of `i` to the left-shifted `result`.
+This solution efficiently calculates the concatenated binary representation of integers from `1` to `n`, using bitwise operations and modular arithmetic.

-5. The code takes the result modulo `10^9 + 7` to ensure the final result fits within a specified range.

-6. It repeats the loop for all integers from `2 to `n`, updating the `result` in each iteration.

-7. Finally, return the calculated `result`.

 ### Complexity
-In summary, this code efficiently calculates the concatenated binary representation of integers from `1` to `n`, using bitwise operations and modular arithmetic.
 The time complexity is `O(n*logn)`, where `n` is the input integer, making it a reasonably efficient solution.

 * Runtime: `O(n*logn)`.
 * Extra space: `O(1)`.